 School of Law - Department of Law

-The School of Law is ranked 30th in the world and 7th in the UK by QS World University rankings by subject
+The School of Law is ranked 10th in the UK by the Complete University Guide 2022 and 29th in the world by QS World University rankings by subject 2021.

 Our academics are some of the UK’s top legal minds and have expertise advising high profile international organisations such as the United Nations, the World Bank and foreign governments.